 Upcoming Medical Conferences in EdinburghSearch Criteria : United Kingdom Edinburgh

-Training the Trainers: Trainer Development Course is organized by The Royal College of Surgeons of Edinburgh (RCSEd) and will be held from Sep 05 - 06, 2019 at The Royal College of Surgeons of Edinburgh, Edinburgh, Scotland, United Kingdom.
-This CME Conference has been approved for a maximum of 12 CPD Points.
+Training the Trainers: Trainer Development Course is organized by The Royal College of Surgeons of Edinburgh (RCSEd) and will be held from Oct 28 - 29, 2019 at The Royal College of Surgeons of Edinburgh, Edinburgh, Scotland, United Kingdom.
+This Conference has been approved for a maximum of 12.00 CPD Points.
 Target Audience: Current and aspiring educational supervisors, clinical supervisors and trainers (Senior trainees and Consultants).
 Those in or about to take on an ES, CS or training role in the UK.
 Overview: This course is designed to meet the day to day needs of educational supervisors, clinical supervisors and trainers in the UK and builds on the success of the previous Training the Trainers courses.
+Target Audience: Current and aspiring educational supervisors, clinical supervisors and trainers (Senior trainees and Consultants).
+Those in or about to take on an ES, CS or training role in the UK.
+Learning Style: Interactive workshops.
 Aims & Objectives: Much is expected of trainers; they must coach, mentor, assess, monitor, supervise, design educational activities, and model good practice with many pressures competing for their time.
-Underpinned with educational principles, theory and evidence but with a strong emphasis on the practical this course aims to equip trainers with the tools they need to fulfil their obligations and evidence their activity as part of the impending GMC trainer approval process.
-Delivered by clinicians for clinicians with educationalist support the emphasis of this course is on practical solutions for time pressured trainers.
-Learning Outcomes: By the end of the course, participants will be able to: • Identify training needs • Apply teaching principles • Apply GMC standards for training • Prepare and deliver a presentation • Use appropriate models for giving feedback • Teach a practical skill • Discuss the strengths and weaknesses of different training systems • Describe role of assessors in quality assessment • Discuss and apply principles of managing trainees in difficulty • Apply human factors in training.
+Underpinned with educational principles, theory, and evidence but with a strong emphasis on the practical, this course aims to equip trainers with the tools they need to fulfill their obligations and evidence their activity as part of the impending GMC trainer approval process.
+Delivered by clinicians for clinicians with educationalist support the emphasis of this course is on practical solutions for time-pressured trainers.
+Learning Outcomes: By the end of the course, participants will be able to: • Identify training needs; • Apply teaching principles; • Apply GMC standards for training; • Prepare and deliver a presentation; • Use appropriate models for giving feedback; • Teach a practical skill; • Discuss the strengths and weaknesses of different training systems; • Describe the role of assessors in quality assessment; • Discuss and apply principles of managing trainees in difficulty; • Apply human factors in training.